One of the questions I’m often asked by readers, is how to pick a blog niche.

 Answer these questions right now in order to fully evaluate your potential blog niche.

-If you hit a “no” on any of these—then it’s time to head back to the drawing board and find a new niche to blog about.
+If you hit a “no” on any of these—then it’s time to head back to the drawing board and find a new blog niche to write about.

 Question #1.
 Are You Interested Enough in This Blog Niche?